What is Virtual Reality? (VR) We could tell you what it’s like but until you experience it … you can’t understand. Virtual Reality (VR), which

 Many studies suggest that some people who suffer from major depressive disorders have a different chemical makeup in their brains and may have a history of depression.
 These chemical imbalances change how their brain receives neurotransmitters.

 These transmitters are natural chemicals that help transmit norepinephrine and serotonin (Cafasso).
 This is one symptom of why someone might have severe mood swings and prolonged significant sadness.

-This imbalance of neurotransmitters is very probable that specific individuals will struggle with depressive episodes on and off for the rest of their lives.
+This imbalance of neurotransmitters is very probable that specific individuals will experience depressive episodes on and off for the rest of their lives.
 There are many symptoms of depression and people with depression know how difficult it can be to function.

 Researchers are still researching and continue to study what kind of imbalances are in the brain that influences depression because neurotransmitters aren’t the only thing (Cafasso).
 Besides chemical imbalances, depression is caused by numerous other circumstances.

 There are many factors and or circumstances that can cause depression like past traumatic, abuse, diagnosis of medical conditions, which have scared the individual severely, and war.